gridxdev/bluegrid-docs/source/docs/symbol_tool.md

 ### Add custom symbols from PDF pages

 Width BlueGrid you can make symbols from any shapes on PDF blueprints.
 Follow these steps to make symbols from shapes on PDF pages.

-1. Use model select tool to select shapes that you want to make symbols from.
+* ***1. Select shapes from the PDF page***:  Use model select tool to select shapes that you want to make symbols from.
 Once shapes are selected, BlueGrid converts and adds these shapes to 'live' shapes that you are free to manipulate (scaling, resizing, rotating...).
-2. Select the shapes with shape select tool, open context menu to build those shapes as one single path shape.
+* ***2. Convert selected shapes to one single path***: Select the shapes with shape select tool, open context menu to build those shapes as one single path shape.
-3. Select the path shape from step 2, open context menu and hit "Use as symbol".
+* ***3. Use a single path as symbol***: Select the path shape from step 2, open context menu and hit "Use as symbol".
 ![type:video](https://www.youtube.com/embed/wTmL6KaE7vo?si=H4dQ14uYWnD9Apbr)